JnaneshD/cv/index.md

 **Senior Software Engineer at Commvault**
 **PES University 2021 Graduate** 🎓

 💡 As a Computer Science graduate from PES University, I've always been fascinated by the practical applications of programming.
 Today, as a Senior Software Engineer at Commvault, I have the privilege of turning my passion into a career.
 Every day, I strive to learn more and create technologies that solve real-world challenges.
 My expertise spans Full Stack Development, REST APIs, Cloud Computing, Computer Networks, and Automation.
-I also have significant hands-on experience with Azure.

 **[Connect with me on LinkedIn](https://www.linkedin.com/in/jnanesh-d)** 🔗